microsoft/pxt-adafruit/olddocs/js/lessons/screen-wipe/quiz-answers.md

 `, 400)
 ```

-## 3. Write the condition that will detect when the BBC micro:bit is shaken.
+## 3. Write the condition that will detect when the @boardname@ is shaken.

 <br/>